 Evidence-Based Treatment Models at NCAC

 Several types of therapy are offered, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT), and group therapy.
 TF-CBT is a treatment focused on helping children recognize how some of their thoughts, feelings, and behaviors have been shaped by their trauma.
 TF-CBT helps children to cope with and change those thoughts, feelings, and behaviors.
-PCIT is a treatment for parents and children who have difficulty communicating and interacting effectively together.
+PCIT is a treatment for parents and young children with disruptive behaviors designed to help parents and children interact more positively and effectively.
 Group therapy is an opportunity for children who have experienced trauma to meet, share their stories, and receive support and education together.
 The therapists using these therapies have been specially trained in these techniques.